How to Draw from Imagination

-Remember that dark values will be darker in dark areas (and lighter in light areas), and light values will be lighter in light areas (and darker in dark areas).
+Remember that dark values are darker in dark areas (and lighter in light areas), and light values are lighter in light areas (and darker in dark areas).

 In the next example, look how the wood pattern becomes darker in the shadow area.

 You can use different mediums to present (render) your artworks.

 Any medium (oil paint, watercolor, gouache, colored pencils, acrylics, etc.) is acceptable.
 It is a matter of personal preference.

 You can do the same practice with any medium.
 Here is an example with markers.

 For recommended markers, visit my guide on markers for drawing.

 Rendering with markers:

 Rendering with pen and ink is a quick way to present your design.

-Here is my list for recommended drawing pens.
+Here is my list of recommended drawing pens.

 My favorite render style is realism.
 With pencils (in this case), or with any medium.

 Remember, there are no lines in nature, and therefore no lines when drawing realism.

 If you are unfamiliar with realism, visit my guide on how to draw in a realistic style.

 Spheres are quite easy to draw.
 On paper (2D), their outline is a circle.

 To change a circle to a sphere, draw some lines, which translate as both (the illusion of) depth and direction.

 When looking at a sphere, the middle of it is in front of you.

-The parts of a sphere that are closer to the edge are starting to be along our line of sight and therefore, foreshortened!
+The parts of a sphere that are closer to the edge are starting to be along your line of sight, and therefore foreshortened!

 What works for a sphere (circle), also works for other "spherical" shapes, like an egg, ellipses, or a peanut.